http://community.businessballs.com Use the search box for several articles on shorthand and

 useful to pen shorthand writers, as the speeds are stated, and

 common words/word groups can be practised.
-Well worth following all
+American voices.

 Ten dictations from 1 to 4 mins, downloadable individually or